 ![]() |

-The road climbs a bit steeper to the junction with Lawson Valley Rd where you can hang a left to stay on Lyons Valley Rd or veer right to join up with Skyline Truck Trail.
+The little steep climb is followed by a long false flat lined by horse ranches and orchards before kicking up to the junction with Lawson Valley Rd where you can hang a left to stay on Lyons Valley Rd or veer right to join up with Skyline Truck Trail.
 I stuck with Lyons Valley since both roads are now heading downhill and Lyons Valley Rd has twisty fun curves ahead to offer.
 If I were taking a group riding there I would descend on Skyline Truck Trail.
 On my own, I'm a fast descender and can just ride down the middle of the traffic lane since cars aren't going to pass me having to cope with the tight turns on their clumsy 4 wheels.

 Lyons Valley Rd and Skyline Truck Trail join up again and descend into Jamul as Lyons Valley Rd.
 I took Jamul Rd turn off on the right side halfway down, however, and was treated to another bit of really fast descent into Steele Canyon.
 This descent can be rather hairy when there's a lot of cars on the road.
 The shoulder is really narrow and there are lots of broken glass debris.